-“As a kid, I was fascinated by pictures of the planets, solar system and galaxies,” says Brae.
+“As a kid, I was fascinated by pictures of the planets, solar system and galaxies,” says Pennan.
 “The space picture books of the 1970s really captured this.
 It was the tail end of the NASA moon landing missions and there were so many books for kids to read.
-The color of the pages and pictures; I don’t know what was in their ink, but the illustrations seemed so majestic.”
-With this in mind, Brae’s goal for the album cover – at that time called Midnight Reverie – was going to be fairly straightforward, with him dressed in a space suit standing in the countryside underneath a full moon.
-While riffing about ideas, photographer Dan Jackson suggested Brae hold an old ladder so it looked like he was going to climb up to the moon.
-Brae immediately changed the name of the album to THE ASTRONOT, and the seed was planted for another idea…but more on that later.
+The colour of the pages and pictures; I don’t know what was in their ink, but the illustrations seemed so majestic.”
+With this in mind, Pennan’s goal for the album cover – at that time called Midnight Reverie – was going to be fairly straightforward, with him dressed in a space suit standing in the countryside underneath a full moon.
+While riffing about ideas, photographer Dan Jackson suggested Pennan hold an old ladder so it looked like he was going to climb up to the moon.
+Pennan immediately changed the name of the album to THE ASTRONOT, and the seed was planted for another idea…but more on that later.

 Not unlike the books Pennan read as a child, THE ASTRONOT has a 70’s feel, with piano led tracks and a take-the-top-down-go-for-a-ride vibe.
 Standout tracks include “Walk With Me,” a 3:12 second rocking stomper, “Crashland,” with its wicked guitar riff and Kinks-like touch, the very groovy “Goin’ Down,” featuring cello by David Peters, taking the song in a luminous direction and “If I Lose You,” a gorgeous tune with a shimmering harmonica break.
 The otherworldly “Crashland Dream” completes the album with its buzzy, spacey sound.